-I am currently the Chair of Governors and have sat on the board as a parent governor for seven years.
 I have two boys, both now in secondary school who attended Raddlebarn.

 I work as an IT Service Delivery Manager within the private sector, but this has equipped me with a number of transferrable skills that I can use to support the school.